Skip to content

 3. Create custom thumbnails

 Thumbnails matter, maybe even more than titles.
 That’s because our brains are hardwired to notice visuals first.
-We process them in less than 13 milliseconds, according to one MIT study.
+We process them in less than 13 milliseconds, according to an MIT study.

 YouTube produces automatic thumbnails for all videos, but they can be blurry or out of focus.
 To boost views, create an eye-catching custom thumbnail for every video you post.